Last Updated on December 6, 2022

 The strategies include:

 - Scalping: Those who use this approach make numerous throughout the day in a bid to profit from small price fluctuations.
+That said, we believe you are unlikely to make it as a scalper, please read here for why scalping is difficult.

 - Range trading: Here, the trader determines the support and resistance levels in a range-bound market and uses them for their buy and sell decisions.

 - News-based trading: Trading based on the news is one popular technique.
 The strategy tries to profit from the high volatility that occurs around news events.
 Traders who use this approach focus on scheduled announcements, like the release of economic statistics, corporate earnings, or interest rate announcements, which receive market expectations and reactions.
 The market reacts when those expectations are not met or are exceeded, causing significant price movements that day traders try to benefit from.
+An example of such a trading strategy is the Friday Jobs report trading strategy.

 - High-frequency trading (HTF): These strategies use sophisticated algorithms to exploit market inefficiencies.
 They are also engaged in market making.
+But in this form of trading, you are competing against players and institutions that have much more resources than you have.
+Thus, you are unlikely to succeed.

 Other things you need to make money in day trading